For Hospitals

-The Pennsylvania Health Care Quality Alliance (PHCQA) has been working to identify a measure set that best represents a fair and valid approach to hospital quality performance measurement.
-Accordingly, physician leaders from Pennsylvania's hospitals, the Pennsylvania Medical Society, the state's four Blue plans, and the state and regional hospital associations assembled several workgroups to facilitate work of creating a standardized approach to quality measurement:
+The Pennsylvania Health Care Quality Alliance (PHCQA) has been working to align and standardize measure sets that best represent a fair and valid approach to hospital quality accountability.
+Accordingly, physician leaders from Pennsylvania’s hospitals, the Pennsylvania Medical Society, six of the state’s largest insurance organizations, and state and regional hospital associations assembled several workgroups to facilitate efforts towards creating a consensus-driven approach to quality measurement:

 Measures and Methods Workgroup

-The Measures and Methods Workgroup is a group of physicians, biostatisticians, hospital performance staff members, and health plan representatives who are responsible for evaluating measures, recommending the panel of measures, creating specifications and definitions, determining data sources, and collecting and analyzing methods for measures.
+The Measures and Methods Workgroup is a group of physicians, biostatisticians, hospital quality staff members, and health plan representatives who are responsible for evaluating hospital measures, recommending the panel of measures, reviewing specifications and definitions, determining data sources, and collecting and analyzing methods for measures.

 The Reporting and Marketing Workgroup consists of hospital and health plan IT personnel, quality reporting staff members, health care marketing professionals, and web design/development staff responsible for creating and/or selecting the reporting platform, format, tools, output, and the website, as well as supporting communication and marketing strategies.